Electrostatics/electrostatics.github.io/docs/apbs-overview.md

 </p>
 {% highlight bash %}async { rank }{% endhighlight %}
 <p>
 where <code>rank</code> is the integer ID of the particular processor to masquerade as.
+Processor IDs range from $0$ to $N-1$, where $N$ is the total number of processors in the run (see pdime).
+Processor IDs are related to their position in the overall grid by $p = nx ny k + nx j + i$  where
+$nx$ is
-Processor IDs range from 0 to N-1, where N is the total number of processors in the run (see pdime).
-Processor IDs are related to their position in the overall grid by p = nx ny k + nx j + i  where nx is the number of processors in the x-direction, ny is the number of processors in the y-direction, nz is the number of processors in the z-direction, i is the index of the processor in the x-direction, j is the index of the processor in the y-direction, k is the index of the processor in the z-direction, and p is the overall rank of the processor.
+the number of processors in the x-direction, ny is the number of processors in the y-direction, $nz$ is the number of processors in the z-direction, $i$ is the index of the processor in the x-direction, $j$ is the index of the processor in the y-direction, $k$ is the index of the processor in the z-direction, and $p$ is the overall rank of the processor.
 </p>
 <hr />
 </div>